CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     default-exec-method: auto

-The "pre-exec" sub-section defines any execution commands that should be executed prior to any commands in the main "exec-methods" section.
+The "pre-exec" sub-section defines any commands that should be executed prior to commands in the main "exec-methods" section.
 These usually include commands for directory or file preparation that are common for all execution methods, e.g., creating an output directory.
 For this tutorial, no pre-exec commands are required, so we'll leave it blank:

 .. code-block:: yaml

     pre-exec:

+The